 Until then, please let me know if you have any questions, or if there’s anything else I can do for you.

-Thank you emails are always appreciated, but there’s something extra special about getting a physical thank-you card.
+Thank-you emails are always appreciated, but there’s something extra special about getting a physical “thank you for shopping with us” card.

 Thank-you cards don’t have to be fancy.
 They can be as simple as a blank postcard with your logo or a basic “thank you” design on one side and a handwritten note on the other.

-While you can send these thank-you cards separately from any product you’re shipping, you can also drop a thank-you card into your package.
+While you can send these thank-you cards separately from any product you’re shipping, you can also drop a thank-you message to customers for purchase inside the package.
 A simple note that says, “Thanks so much, we hope you enjoy your new headband!” is a reminder that your package was packed by people who care about their customers.

 Companies like Vistaprint and FedEx Office make it easy and affordable to buy branded thank- you cards in any quantity.
 For the sake of personalization, we do recommend that you hand write the message itself.
 If you’re feeling stuck on what to write, any of the examples in the email section would work great with physical cards, too.

-A phone call is one of the rarer ways to say thank you to a customer, and it’s understandable why that is.
+A phone call is one of the rarer ways to say thank you to customers for a purchase, and it’s understandable why that is.
 A phone call can feel invasive, and it’s impossible to automate.
 And unless you have a call center, it’s unlikely you’ll be able to reach out to every customer.

-There are still times when it could make sense to reach directly out to a customer via phone to thank them.
+There are still times when it could make sense for you to reach out directly to a customer via phone to thank them for a purchase.
 For example, if someone is a repeat customer who refers a lot of new business your way, a phone call would be an excellent way to say thank you.